 Once you switch from a PC to a MAC, you will likely want to transfer the files from one to the other.
 The easiest method to transfer these files is over WiFi.
-There is no need for additional cables or hardware as long as both computers are on the same network or have access to the internet.
+There is no need for additional cables or hardware required to transfer larger files between Mac and Windows as long as both computers are on the same network or have access to the internet.

 When using the cloud services to transfer files, you can install the Windows and MAC applications in your system and copy files from your hard disk (Windows System hard disk) to the cloud drive.
 Once you drag or copy and paste the files onto the cloud drive, these files will then sync with your second system.
 In the second system (MAC), you can copy synced files from cloud drive to your system hard disk to make sure a local copy on your system hard disk.

+The next solution as long as you have a home network is to transfer files between Windows and Mac through the network.
 Before you start, make sure both systems are on the same network.
 You can’t transfer files remotely from one machine to another one.
-Both machines should be on the same network to transfer files each other.
-The example below demonstrates Windows PC as the host.
+Both machines should be on the same network to transfer files with each other.

-- Windows Vista: Control Panel > Network and Sharing Center > Expand the File Sharing drop down > click on “Turn on File and Printer Sharing.”
+- Windows 10: Control Panel > Network and Internet > Network and Sharing Center > Advanced Sharing Settings > File and Printer Sharing > Turn on File and Printer Sharing.

 - Windows 7: Control Panel > Network and Sharing Center > Choose Homegroup and Sharing options > Change Advanced Sharing Settings > click “Turn on File and Printer Sharing.”

-If you follow all the setting on Windows machine properly and both machines are on the same network, then when you open the Finder window on MAC, on the left pane under the “Shared” you can see shared machines.
+Now open the Finder window on MAC, on the left pane under the “Shared” you can see shared machines.
 Select the name of the windows machine and click to open up the folder.
 You can drag and drop files into this folder to share between MAC and Windows.

 If you are unable to see the Windows machine on MAC finder, then Click on Finder > Go > Connect to Server (Command+K).
 Type in the prefix